Canine to five: tips for commuting with your pet and our dog-friendly train

 Dog getting on Tube

-Although it's fantastic so many pet parents want to include their dog in their lives rather than leave them home alone, 77% of owners in our survey told us public transport doesn't have the right facilities for pets and many say they're worried about their canine companion feeling anxious, or annoying other passengers.
+Although it's fantastic so many pet parents want to include their dogs in their lives rather than leave them home alone, 77% of owners in our survey told us public transport doesn't have the right facilities for pets and many say they're worried about their canine companion feeling anxious, or annoying other passengers.

 To help these owners have an enjoyable commute we asked dog behavioural expert Oli Juste and ManyPets Sarah Dawson, who is a qualified Vet Nurse, for some tips on travelling with a dog.